ccp137/DynamicViz/README.md

 The Python script plot_cross_sections_as_html.py can plot the 3D velocity model as depth slices and cross-sections side by side.
 The input file for this example is the same as the model viewer example.
 The output HTML allows user to slice the 3D model in three different directions.
 A screenshot of the HTML file is shown below.
 An interactive version can be found at https://volweb.utk.edu/~cchai1/Viz/WUS_cross_section_viewer.html.

 ![image](https://github.com/ccp137/DynamicViz/blob/master/Figures/Cross_sections.png)

+The Python script plot_cross_sections_between_two_points_as_html.py can plot a cross-section between two points along a great arc.
+The two points are specified in the main function of the script.
+Other options are similar.

 ### Available Options